Synonyms and other taxonomic changes

 (Melanoplinae).
 From similar Slant-faced Grasshoppers

 (Gomphocerinae), some of which don't have a slanted face, they differ in usually having colored wings and in having stridulatory pegs on the front wings (tegmina) instead of on the inside of the hind femur.

 Listed here are some genera in other subfamilies to check out if not sure if a specimen is a Band-winged Grasshopper.
-They are similar enough in form and often coloring that various authors in the past have included most of them in the Oedipodinae at one time:
+They are similar enough in form and often coloring that various authors in the past have at some time included most of them in the Oedipodinae:

 (Have the stridulatory file on the hind femur, not the tegmina.): Acrolophitus, Ligurotettix, Cibolacris, Xeracris

 (Most have a fixed spine at the outside tip of the hind femora that is missing in Oedipodinae.): Romalea, Spaniacris

 The North American Grasshoppers, volume II, Acrididae, Oedipodinae